piraiinfotech/poc/Pirai_CLI/readme.txt

 pirai --help ( It will give you all listed commands in v.1.0

+pirai instances list (WILL LIST ALL EC2 INSTANCES)

+pirai instances list --project=Pirai ( will list only ec2 instances with project Tag and value is Pirai)

 pirai instances list ( please make sure you have instances in your account, if no instances will throw error, Fix will release soon with new features

 pirai instances snapshot